 5. Be Honest Like There Is No Tomorrow

 In everyday life, we tend to tell a few small – or big, occasionally – lies to ourselves.
 Sometimes they’re useful, or that’s what we like to believe because they make our life easier at the time, but long-term, they’re not beneficial to us.
-Writing everything down is a great way to realise these lies and to stop them!
+Writing everything down is a great way to realise these lies and stop them.

 Writing something down takes more time and effort than saying it out loud, let alone thinking about it.
 So we make our brain think about it more.